Bradley-svg/GB-Heat-Pump-App-V1/AUDIT_REPORT.md

-# GreenBro Mode A Audit – November 2025
+# GreenBro Mode A Audit â€“ November 2025

 ## Overview
-Mode A now enforces the full CN?overseas contract: batches are pseudonymized and signed inside China, the overseas worker verifies Ed25519 signatures before parsing, legacy D1 rows containing raw `device_id` values were purged, and ingest logs/metrics no longer emit identifiers.
+Mode A now enforces the full CN?overseas contract: batches are pseudonymized and signed inside China, the overseas worker verifies Ed25519 signatures before parsing, legacy D1 rows containing raw device identifiers were purged, and ingest logs/metrics no longer emit identifiers.
 The remaining P1 work is largely documentary (guard checklist/doc drift) and UX (dashboard CSP).
 The mobile/dashboard apps and SDKs already respected SAFE metrics, so scope this pass to the infrastructure, ingestion, and guardrail tooling.

 ## Methodology
 - Walked the workspace tree (`apps`, `services`, `packages`, `docs`, `ops`) to map entry points, configs, and guardrails.